On the Minimum/Stopping Distance of Array Low-Density Parity-Check Codes: Preliminaries

 Since the number of ones in each row of the matrix in (\ref{eq:pcmatrix}) is $q$ and the number of ones in each column is $m$, the array LDPC codes are $(m,q)$-regular codes.
 Furthermore, it is not hard to see that the parity-check matrix in (\ref{eq:pcmatrix}) has rank $qm-m+1$, from which it follows that the dimension of $\mathcal{C}(q,m)$ is $q^2-qm+m-1$.

 In \cite{yan03}, a new representation for $\mathbf{H}(q,m)$ was introduced.
-In particular, since each column of the parity-check matrix $\mathbf{H}(q,m)$ has $m$ blocks and each block is a permutation of $(1,0,0,\dots,0,0)^T$, we can represent each column as a vector of integers between $0$ and $q-1$, where
+In particular, since each column of the parity-check matrix $\mathbf{H}(q,m)$ has $m$ blocks and each block is a permutation of $(1,0,0,\dots,0,0)^T$, where $(\cdot)^T$ denotes the transpose of its argument, we can represent each column as a vector of integers between $0$ and $q-1$, where

-and $(\cdot)^T$ denotes the transpose of its argument, i.e., the $1$-positions are associated with the integers modulo $q$.
+i.e., the $1$-positions are associated with the integers modulo $q$.
 Furthermore, it follows from (\ref{eq:pcmatrix}) and the integer representation in (\ref{eq:rep}) that any column in an array LDPC code parity-check matrix is of the form